jcunow/jcunow/README.md

 > * 2024 Autumn   Analysis of Field Data, Data analysis and statistics in R with examples from ecological studies
 > * 2024 Autumn   Naturens mångfald, Sampling methodology in the field and species identification
 > * 2024 Autumn   Biologi baskurs I, Field excursion learning about abiotic and biotic conditions and species assembly
 > * 2024 Autumn   Artkunskap och systematik, plant and insect identification
+> * 2025 Autumn   Artkunskap och systematik, plant and insect identification

 >### **Third Cycle Education and specializing courses**
 > * 2023 Root Literature Course, Umeå SE